swiftlang/swift-evolution/proposals/nnnn-package-creation.md

 └── Tests
     └── MyAppTests
         └── MyAppTests.swift

-4 directories, 3 files
 ```

 Note that `swift package create` makes an executable package by default, which is important for new users trying to get their first Swift program up and running.
 Such users can immediately run the new package:

 ```
 $ cd MyApp